 The Marshall Liberal Government’s Single-use and Other Plastic Products (Waste Avoidance) Bill 2020 bans the sale, supply and distribution of single-use plastic products such as straws, cutlery and beverage stirrers in South Australia.

-Minister for Environment and Water David Speirs said there has been strong feedback from South Australians keen to see action on single-use plastics.
+Back in September, Minister for Environment and Water David Speirs said there has been strong feedback from South Australians keen to see action on single-use plastics.

 “Today is an historic day for South Australia with the passing of legislation to ban certain single-use plastics,” said Minister Speirs.